 18. And the fruit of righteousness is sown in peace by those who produce peace.

 ¶1.
-Where do conflicts and quarrels among you come from?
+From where are the conflicts and quarrels among you?
 Are they not from this, from your passions that war in your members?

 2. You covet, but you do not have.
 You kill and you envy, but you cannot obtain.
 You quarrel and fight, but you do not have because you do not ask.